At the donor centre

 After you donate

 It’s tempting to hurry over to the refreshments area to have your pick of the snacks, but take your time before you get up.
-It’s important that you rest for a few minutes in the donor chair.
+It’s important that you rest for around 5 minutes in the donor chair.

-When you’re ready, you can head over to the refreshments area to relax for another 15 minutes.
+When you’re ready, you can head over to the refreshments area to relax for 15-20 minutes.
 Find your favourite snack, have a cool drink, maybe make a cup of tea, and enjoy.

 Make sure you grab a juice or water on your way out.

 Drink plenty more fluids.
-Aim for another 3 good-sized glasses in the first 3 hours.
+Aim for 3 glasses of fluids in the first 3 hours.

 Take a seat when you can.
 Your body needs a bit of time to recover, so try to avoid spending too much time on your feet.

 Try not to overheat.
 Some days it’s tricky, but do your best to avoid hot showers, rushing around, standing in direct sun and hot drinks.

 Eat regular meals — you’ll need your energy.

 Avoid strenuous exercise (like cycling, jogging or going to the gym) or hazardous activities, including activities or jobs where public safety may be affected.
 Check any employment or safety requirements you have.
 If unsure, please discuss at your interview.